-All vent pipes must be glued, properly supported, and the exhaust pitched a minimum of 1/4" per foot back to the boiler to allow drainage of condensate.
-When placing support brackets on vent piping, the first bracket must be within 1 foot of the boiler and the balance of 4 foot intervals on the vent pipe.
-Venting must be readily accessible for visual inspection from the first three feet from the boiler.
+All vent pipes must be glued, properly supported, and the exhaust must be pitched a minimum of 1⁄4" per foot back to the boiler to allow drainage of condensate.
+Exhaust connection insertion depth should be a minimum of 2 1⁄2" for 1000 models and 3" for 1700 models.
+When placing support brackets on vent piping, the first bracket must be within 1' of the appliance and the balance at 4' intervals on the vent pipe.
+Boiler venting must be readily accessible for visual inspection for the first three feet from the boiler.